gregory6-626/Apertue_Photometry/README.md

-# Data Analysis Workshop: Introduction to Aperture Photometry
+# Cosmic Explorer's Workshop: Telescopes, Data Analysis, and Colorful Skies

-Welcome to the "Introduction to Aperture Photometry" workshop repository!
-In this workshop, we will explore the fundamental concepts of aperture photometry in astronomical data analysis.
+Welcome to the "Cosmic Explorer's Workshop: Telescopes, Data Analysis, and Colorful Skies" workshop repository! .In this workshop, we will explore the fundamental concepts of aperture photometry in astronomical data analysis.

+## Installation and making color composite image using DS9

-## Workshop Materials
+## Photometry Materials

 This repository contains the following materials: